rahulb99/rl4trading/README.md

-# CSCE-642: Deep Reinforcement Learning
+# Stock Trading using Reinforcement Learning

 ## Project Description
 Our project aims to develop and evaluate a suite of deep reinforcement learning agents for